-- All Guard members must either be enrolled in the 2nd Period Color Guard Class or enrolled in a band class.
-Band members may not enroll in Guard Class in lieu of their Band Class, but may enroll in addition, if their schedule allows. - If you will be absent from practice for any reason, excused or unexcused, this must be communicated to the director prior to practice.
-Call or text Ms. Maldonado at 214-310-8814 and email Mr. Marquez at jesus.marquez@risd.org. - Color Guard is a yearlong activity.
+- Band members may not enroll in Guard Class in lieu of their Band Class, but may enroll in addition, if their schedule allows. - If you will be absent from practice for any reason, excused or unexcused, this must be communicated to the director prior to practice - Color Guard is a yearlong activity.
 All members are expected to participate in winter guard.
 Just like the band members shift to concert season after marching band is over, we will do the same.
 A program cannot grow if its members only practice and perform for half the year. - Be prepared for practice.
-Everyone is responsible for bringing equipment, black and white electrical tape, water, and drill books every day.
+Everyone is responsible for bringing equipment, water, and drill books every day.
 Drill books are to be worn whenever you are on the field and kept up-to-date.

-Wear clothing and shoes that are appropriate for practice no denim. - No chewing gum at practice or while in uniform - Be prepared for performance days.
-When we meet in the band hall have all pieces of your uniform, warm-ups, shoes, and flag bags.
-If we have a bus ride, you may do your hair and makeup then, but for home games be ready at lineup. - We are always willing to work out payment plans for membership dues, and will fundraise in the winter to try and offset winter guard costs.
-However, if all dues are not paid by the end of the school year, the school will hold your report card. - Have a good attitude.
+- Wear clothing and shoes that are appropriate for practice no denim. - No chewing gum at practice or while in uniform - Be prepared for performance days.
+When we meet in the band hall have all pieces of your uniform, warm-ups, shoes, and flag bags. - We are always willing to work out payment plans for membership dues, and will fundraise in the winter to try and offset winter guard costs. - Have a good attitude.
 Be respectful.
 Work hard.
 Have fun!